cssnr/chat-server/README.md

 ### Features

 - Works with Claude, OpenAI, Gemini and OpenAI Compatible Providers
-- Chat, Completion, and Object Endpoints
+- Includes Chat, Completion, and Object Endpoints
+- Supports Multiple Clients Simultaneously
-- Live Stream Results to Client
+- Live Streams the Results to the Client
 - Automatic Input Token Caching
 - Automatic Retry on API Failures
 - Deploy with Docker or Node
-- Supports Multiple Clients Simultaneously
 - Plus all the [Client Features](https://github.com/cssnr/vitepress-chat?tab=readme-ov-file#features)

 Built with the [AI SDK](https://ai-sdk.dev/).